ethmacc/CASA0014_ethan_plant_monitor/README.md

 The goal was to build an IoT device (based on the Adafruit Feather Huzzah) capable of sensing soil moisture, air humidity and temperature of a potted plant over regular intervals and store this data in a timeseries database, as well as express and communicate this data in a novel and engaging way.

-Overall though, like all plant monitor projects, I suppose the more intangible aspiration is to help us care for our leafy friends through a data-driven understanding of their optimal environments and watering schedules.
+Overall though, like all plant monitor projects, we suppose the more intangible aspiration is to help us care for our leafy friends through a data-driven understanding of their optimal environments and watering schedules.

 ## Dependencies
 The main code for this project resides in the plant monitor folder.
 The following dependencies must be installed for the script to be compiled and uploaded successfully: